7 min

 Finding Your Balance: The 80/20 Approach

-Most successful long-term keto practitioners follow a balanced approach:
+Most successful long-term keto practitioners follow a balanced approach.
+This is where I landed after three years of trial and error:

 80% Clean Keto